RohithVikramathithan-007/eventManager/README.md

 1. **Start the Backend**:
    - Open a terminal
    - Navigate to the `backend` directory
-   - Activate the virtual environment (if using one)
    - Run `python main.py` or `uvicorn main:app --reload`

 2. **Start the Frontend**: